How to Start a Hot Dog Cart

 Step 5: Apply for Business Licenses and Permits

 A hot dog stand business will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

 Before you start a hot dog cart business, do some research into the cost of permits in your area.
 Depending on your location, these fees can be surprisingly high.
 Delish reports that hot dog vendors in New York City pay more than $100,000, and sometimes closer to $200,000 per year for their permits.
 If you’re in a location that carries such steep permit fees, you’ll need to structure your business plan to account for those fees.

-In addition to cart vendor permits, cart owners are may also be required to earn a food safety certification and obtain food service licensing as determined by the state, which is usually through the local health department.
+In addition to cart vendor permits, owners may also be required to earn a food safety certification and obtain food service licensing as determined by the state, which is usually through the local health department.
 In most cases, food will need to be prepared in an approved kitchen.
 In many areas, small food companies can rent space from a commercial kitchen on an as-needed basis, which is often a lot less expensive than building.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a hot dog cart is another.
 Funding to start a hot dog cart business can be difficult, but fortunately, the costs to start are low.
 To get a loan, the borrower(s) will need to have good credit and personally invest 15-25% towards the total start-up costs.

 Step 8: Get your Marketing Plan in Place

 Step 9: Get Business Insurance

 – General liability insurance protects the business if a customer is ever injured while buying from the cart or as a result of the cart’s food.
 General liability policies can help cover expenses like legal fees and medical bills and are generally required by the owner of the cart’s space.

 – Commercial property insurance can help protect the business against expenses like the loss or damage of its equipment.